joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/08/01/crosswords/daily-puzzle-2025-08-02.html

 **Jeannie Seely, Who Pushed Boundaries and Broke Hearts at the Grand Ole Opry, Dies at 85**\
 `She blazed a trail for women in country music with the candor of her songs and her bold fashion sense.
-She was also the first woman to host a segment on the Opry.`\
+She was the first woman to host a segment on the Opry.`\
 https://nytimes.com/2025/08/01/arts/music/jeannie-seely-dead.html

 **Luis Robert Jr. 'happy' to stay with White Sox after surprise decision to not trade him**\